ADGEfficiency/dsr-rl/PITCHME.md

 Our value function is always for the policy we are following.
 How then do we improve the policy?

-We improve using general policy iteration (GPI) that we saw earlier
+We improve using general policy iteration (GPI)
 - approximate $Q(s,a)$ for our current policy
 - act greedily towards this approximation of $Q(s,a)$
 - approximate $Q(s,a)$ for our new experience